clicon/clixon/fuzz/backend/README.md

 # Clixon fuzzing

 This dir contains code for fuzzing clixon backend.
+(NOTE DOES NOT WORK)

 It requires the preeny package to change sockets to stdio.